Meet the storytellers, musicians and organizers of Out of the Loop, Season 3. | The Tyler Loop

 Hewan Knight, storyteller

-Hewan Knight is originally from Ethiopia.
+Hewan Knight, 16, is originally from Ethiopia.
 She has lived in Tyler for almost eight years, since she was adopted.
-She will be an 11th grader at her high school, where she runs cross country and has taken a stand against wearing the Robert E. Lee name on her athletic jersey.
+She will be a junior at her high school, where she runs cross country.
+Hewan garnered national attention when she took a stand against wearing the name Robert E. Lee on her athletic jersey.
 She likes to eat at Fresh by Brookshires.

 T.J.
 Rankin, storyteller